EsotericSoftware/spine-runtimes/spine-js/README.md

 ## Spine version

-spine-js works with data exported from the latest version of Spine.
+spine-js works with data exported from Spine 3.1.08.
+Updating spine-js to [v3.2](https://trello.com/c/k7KtGdPW/76-update-runtimes-to-support-v3-2-shearing) is in progress.

-spine-js supports all Spine features. spine-canvas does not support mesh attachments or nonuniform scaling.~
+spine-js supports all Spine features. spine-canvas does not support mesh attachments or nonuniform scaling.

 spine-js does not yet support loading the binary format.